cunnie/docs/ghetto_raid.md

 </tr>
 </table>

+For those interested in the raw benchmark data, that can be seen [here](https://gist.github.com/cunnie/9ee194654f0f37348140); look for the for the test "iSCSI_K_L2_80GB".
 ### 3. L2ARC Tuning
 We want to aggressively use the L2ARC.
 The [FreeBSD ZFS Tuning Guide](https://wiki.freebsd.org/ZFSTuningGuide) suggests focusing on 3 tunables: